ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *For example, a Payment Term such as N30, a discount value, agreed upon product numbers, Service Level Agreements (SLAs) etc.*

-[[D2]](#d2) Testability: A legally binding functional terms of a contract between parties can be implemented in a baseline system referencing the suggested Merkle Tree [Example](#Storing-an-Agreement-as-State-Object-in-Merkle-Tree), as well as the funcional terms represented as a Zero Knowledge Circuit [Example](#Functional-Terms-Implemented-as-Zero-Knowledge-Circuit).
+[[D2]](#d2) Testability: A legally binding functional terms of a contract between parties can be implemented in a Baseline Protocol Implementation using for example [a Merkle Tree](#Storing-an-Agreement-as-State-Object-in-Merkle-Tree), as well as the funcional terms represented as a Zero Knowledge Circuit [Example](#Functional-Terms-Implemented-as-Zero-Knowledge-Circuit).

 #### **[D3]**
 The contract SHOULD be an MSA between the contract parties.